vidjil/vidjil/doc/user.md

 | Pielou | Pielou's evenness (0: no diversity, 1: full diversity)|
 | Simpson | Simpson's diversity (0: no diversity, 1: full diversity)|

-The columns can be showed or hidden using the checkboxes above the table.
-Displayed and hidden columns are saved in local settings to allow you to tune your own configuration.

-A `tsv` export is also available through a button located under the table.
-This allows you to process results in an external tool.

 ### Groups